Caroline set up The Hive in 2014 when she couldn’t find outdoor activities for her son that were truly modern.

-Since then, The Hive has continued to develop an innovative curriculum that focuses on imagination, project-based learning, collaboration and problem-solving to stretch the realm of “outdoor education”.
-With 6 sites around London, The Hive continues to attract facilitators who have the passion and knowledge to inspire the next generation of innovators!
+5 years on, The Hive's innovative curriculum still very much focuses on imagination, project-based learning, collaboration and problem-solving to stretch the realm of “outdoor education”.
+With 6 sites around London, The Hive continues to attract facilitators who have the passion and knowledge to inspire the next generation!

 Madeleine is an artist, theatre-maker and facilitator whose training and background in theatre, education and youth work has set her up perfectly for her exciting role developing Stories and Adventure Missions with The Hive.

-Madeleine is a graduate from the University of Sheffield in 2015, Madeleine has worked with children and young people both in schools and wider community settings, facilitating arts projects rooted in drama, participation and fun.
+Madeleine graduated from the University of Sheffield in 2015, and since then has worked with children and young people both in schools and wider community settings, facilitating arts projects rooted in drama, participation and fun.
 More recently, Madeleine has set up the children’s theatre company The Fayre Players that strives to bring imaginative and captivating storytelling into unexpected places.

 Joining in 2017 as a facilitator, Madeleine now has fun developing gripping stories, quests and narratives for Hive participants to explore!

 Nikki is a qualified primary school teacher who has taught in a variety of primary schools in London for 20 years, as a classroom teacher and subject leader.
 More recently she has been working as a nursery practitioner within outdoor nursery settings.
 She is a Level 3 Forest school practitioner with a certificate in Outdoor First Aid and Paediatric First Aid.